-The COVID-19 protocols most Americans have gotten used to will be in place – face masks and social distancing required; hand sanitizing stations throughout the venue; and plated meals versus a buffet.
+The COVID-19 protocols most Americans have gotten used to will be in place – face masks and social distancing required and hand sanitizing stations throughout the venue.

 “We’re working with the Marriott Marquis (staff) and following all the CDC protocols,” Lee Hunter said.

 “We’re hopeful that, as people who are not from Atlanta do arrive in town for the conference, they know they’re given a sense of calm, a sense of security, that everything’s going to be OK.”